-When buying motorhome, you may be faced with the decision on what kind of RV onboard generator will you want; diesel or propane.
+When buying motorhome, you may be faced with the decision on which RV onboard generator will you want; diesel or propane.
 After seven years on the road in three different RVs, we now feel comfortable discussing the differences between the two in motorhomes.
-As well, we’ll share the pros and cons between diesel versus propane generators.
+We’ll also share the pros and cons between diesel generators versus propane generators.

-We purchased two WEN 2000 watt generators to act as our emergency backup power to our RV fifth wheel.
-We’d also use them for boondocking and dry camping off the grid.
-Our two portable 2000 watt inverter generators can run in parallel; providing up to 4000 watts and 30 amp electrical output for half the price as the leading portable generator competitors!
+We use our WEN 2000 watt inverter generators to act as our emergency backup power to our RV fifth wheel.
+We also use them for boondocking and dry camping off the grid.
+In combination, our two portable Wen 2000 watt inverter generators can run in parallel; providing up to 4000 watts and 30 amp electrical output for half the price as other leading portable generator competitors!

 Our former RV fifth wheel toy hauler was equipped with an awesome propane stove and oven.
 However, I wanted another cooking alternative when our RV was hooked up to electricity so we didn’t waste our propane.
 And then I found this; an induction cooktop to use inside my RV kitchen and outside for another reason.